hm-seclab/open-brski/README.md

 - Large portions of the crate can not panic.
 I intend to make this crate panic free in the future
 - No unsafe code
 - `Tracing` and `Tracing-Tree` support.
+- Each component exports its functions as a library.
+You can implement your own pledge by using `pledge-lib`'s functions.

+#### WIP ESP-32 Pledge

+A WIP Pledge based on the ESP32 XTENSA/RISC-V architectures can be found in the `esp32` folder.
+It's a pure Rust firmware binary that handles communication over a Bluetooth LE channel with the registrar and ingoing/outgoing WiFi traffic based on an asynchronous state machine via `Metal I/O` an `tokio`.
+It uses `ring` to handle SSL/certificate computing.

+The ESP32 demo also uses a bespoke JWS implementatin that has been retrofitted from the `biscuit` crate to handle general-syntax JWS tokens with multiple signatures.

+The `ring` crate had to be fit to work on XTENSA architectures. `WolfSSL` and `mbedTLS` did not have mature enough `x509` handling at the time of writing.

+`BRSKI`/`EST` tokens tend to be (much) larger than the maximum MTU (512 bytes) of the ESP32 native bluetooth stack.
+In order to trade packets anyway, they are parsed into multiple MTU sized frames and rebuilt on the registrar-agent and during the NimBLE runtime.

+Currently, only the `PVR` and `PER` routes are supported.

+#### WIP Android based Registrar-Agent

+A WIP Registrar-Agent implementation can be found in `flutter_app` (for lack of a better name).
+It handles `brski` related functions with an FFI layer from the `registrar-agent` Rust crate.
+The `registrar-agent` crate is layed out in a way that one can use a custom `PledgeCommunicator`.
+This allows easy retrofitting of the project to use a registrar agent that can communicate with multiple not-yet-supported protocols like CoAP.
+Currently, the `flutter_bridge` crate implements a `BLECommunicator` interface, which the Android app uses to facilitate communication with the `ESP32` pledge over bluetooth low energy.

 #### Currently unsupported features and missings